 And the Sun in the sky: Rāhula cannot obscure them.

 As for this Sun, Rāhula, behold it!

-Thereupon the king of the demi-gods Rāhula released the young god Sūrya, and returning to his previous form, went before the king of the demi-gods, Splendid Threads.
-Having gone there, as his mind was unhappy and saddened, his hairs stood on end, and he stayed to one side.
-As he stood to one side, the king of the demi-gods Splendid Threads spoke the following verses to the king of demi-gods Rāhula:
+Thereupon, the king of demigods Rāhula released the young god Sūrya; and returning to his previous form, he went before the king of demigods Splendid Threads.
+Having gone there, as his mind was unhappy and saddened, his hairs stood on end; and he stayed to one side.
+As he stood to one side, the king of demigods Splendid Threads spoke the following verses to the king of demigods Rāhula: